Ending Global Poverty Begins With Women's Rights

-Our Vision: A just world without poverty
+Our Vision: A just and sustainable world

-What We Do to Fight For Women's Rights
+What We Do To Fight For Women's Rights

 The gap between the rich and poor is widening.
 And the fact that someone is a man or a woman largely determines who will have power and who will be poor.